top of page

 Without admitting or denying the allegations, Craigie agreed to an injunction against further violations of the proxy provisions, a civil penalty of $175,000, and an order barring him from serving as an officer or director of any public company for five years.

 While the facts in this case are extreme, the Commission’s action raises questions about the line between permissible and impermissible friendships between directors and members of management.
 Many directors might be viewed as having some level of personal relationship with one or more company executives.
 It is not possible to determine whether this case is simply a reaction to an unusual situation or whether it marks the beginning of SEC scrutiny of these types of relationships.
-However, it would be prudent for directors to be inclusive in their D&O questionnaire responses concerning any personal friendships they may have with members of management, especially senior company executives.
+However, directors should be inclusive in their D&O questionnaire responses concerning any personal friendships they may have with members of management, especially senior company executives.

 Comments